VA-Explorer/va_explorer/docs/training/general/common_actions.md

 ### Coding Issues

-This tab will become visible if the individual VA has any warnings or errors associated with it.
+This tab will become visible if the individual {term}`VA` has any warnings or errors associated with it.

-These warnings and errors can be applied during data import or, more often, after processing the VA for cause of death.
+These warnings and errors can be applied during data import or, more often, after processing the {term}`VA` for cause of death.

-- **(Errors)** these are issues that either VA Explorer or a coding algorithm has determined is severe enough to totally prevent CoD assignment.
+- **(Errors)** these are issues that either VA Explorer or a coding algorithm has determined is severe enough to totally prevent {term}`CoD` assignment.
 They will need to be corrected.

-- **(User Warnings)** these are issues that should be addressed because they potentially block CoD assignment or the accuracy of the assigned CoD but are not quite as severe.
+- **(User Warnings)** these are issues that should be addressed because they potentially block {term}`CoD` assignment or the accuracy of the assigned {term}`CoD` but are not quite as severe.

-- **(Algorithm Warnings)** these are warnings specifically provided by the algorithm after assigning a CoD that indicate the assignment may not be accurate.
+- **(Algorithm Warnings)** these are warnings specifically provided by the algorithm after assigning a {term}`CoD` that indicate the assignment may not be accurate.
-Fixing these increases the accuracy of CoD assignment.
-This tab will be visible if the individual VA has been edited or updated in any way since its initial import.
+Fixing these increases the accuracy of {term}`CoD` assignment.
+This tab will be visible if the individual {term}`VA` has been edited or updated in any way since its initial import.

 ### Change History

-This history provides for transparency, record integrity, and protection from misuse for VAs and will take the form of an audit trail, a table of all changes, with each row showing
+This history provides for transparency, record integrity, and protection from misuse for {term}`VA`s and will take the form of an audit trail, a table of all changes, with each row showing

 - The date of the change